QinbinLi/qinbinli.github.io/_pages/bio.md

     * Huazhong University of Science and Technology

 ## Miscellaneous
-I like music, dessert, and anime.
+I enjoy listening to music.